e-dreyer/Creality-CR6SE-Klipper-config/README.md

 The LED lights aren't required to use relays, because they are only 12V, but it was the easiest method to connect them and they are only standard lights with no RGB functionality.

+## Git-igore

+various files and directories have vben adeded to help with security, such as hiding (Octoeverywhere)[https://octoeverywhere.com/] and (Moonraker security)[https://github.com/Arksine/moonraker]

 The enclosure also includes two old filament heating lamps used for heating the enclosure.
 In the summer I can easily achieve 60 degrees in the enclosure and in the winter 50 degrees.
 These lights are controlled by a single AC dimmer which has a zero-cross detection pin and interrupt.
 At the time of building this, I was still using Marlin firmware with Octoprint and it wasn't possible to use this interrupt on the Raspberry Pi.
 For this reason I chose to use an ESP32 connected to WiFi and controlled over MQTT.
 This is achieved by the addition of Moonraker.

 The lights are controlled through a simple PID implementation on the ESP32 and automatically dim to keep the temperature constant, reduce consumption and not overheat the enclosure.
 The desired target temperature is communicated over MQTT and the value set.
 This is achieved by starting Gcode for specific filaments in my slicer and some of my Klipper macros.
 My macros are also set up to turn the heaters off over MQTT after failures and shutdowns, but the ESP32 also has its own failure detection and will respond appropriately to state changes and loss of communication.